Anatol Lieven

 Anatol Lieven (born 28 June 1960) is a British author, journalist, and policy analyst.
-He is currently a visiting professor at King's College London and senior fellow at the Quincy Institute for Responsible Statecraft.
-He is a contributor to the Valdai Discussion Club.
+Lieven is a visiting professor at King's College London, and is a senior fellow and the director of the Eurasia Program at the Quincy Institute for Responsible Statecraft.

-Background
+He is currently based in Washington, D.C.

+Early life

 Peter Paul Anatol Lieven was born on 28 June 1960 in South London to Alexander Pavlovich Lieven and Veronica Eileen Mary Lieven (née Monahan).
 His siblings include Elena Lieven, Dominic Lieven, and Dame Nathalie Lieven.
 He attended the City of London School, and received a BA in history and a PhD in political science from Jesus College, Cambridge.

 Career

 Journalist and academic

 In the mid-1980s, Lieven was a journalist with the Financial Times covering Pakistan and Afghanistan, while also covering India as a freelancer.
 In the latter half of 1989, he covered the revolutions in Czechoslovakia and Romania for the Times.
 In 1990, he worked for The Times (London) covering the former USSR, during which time he covered the Chechen War (1994–1996).
 In 1998, he edited Strategic Comments at the International Institute for Strategic Studies in London, while also working for the Eastern Services of the BBC.

 In 2000 through 2005, Lieven was a senior associate for foreign and security policy at the Carnegie Endowment for International Peace.
 Lieven served as chair of International Relations and Terrorism Studies at King's College London, where he remains a visiting professor.
 In 2006, Lieven became a professor at Georgetown University's School of Foreign Service at its campus in Qatar.
-Since 2005, Lieven has been a senior researcher (Bernard L. Schwartz fellow and American Strategy Program fellow) at the New America Foundation, where he focuses on US global strategy and the War on Terrorism.
+Since 2005, Lieven has been a senior researcher (Bernard L. Schwartz fellow and American Strategy Program fellow) at the New America Foundation, where he focuses on US global strategy and the war on terrorism.

-In August 2024, political scientist Hans Gutbrod, a lecturer at Ilia State University, stated that a description by Lieven of the Georgian internal political conflict between Georgian Dream and opposition groups was oversimplified, omitted evidence of physical violence by governmental forces, and was overall misleading.